South Sudan rebel leader sets out conditions for talks

 But many of the people seeking shelter inside sprawling UN compounds say the conflict is certainly ethnically based.

 "We still don`t feel secure, but it is definitely safer here," said Deng, a man who saw several dead bodies lying face down as he took his frightened family to a UN base in Juba.

-The US said it is repositioning its forces in Africa as the US military prepares for the possibility of further evacuations of US and other citizens from South Sudan.
+The United States said it is repositioning its forces in Africa as the US military prepares for the possibility of further evacuations of Americans and other foreign citizens from South Sudan.

-Earlier in the day Kiir told parliament government troops were ready to attack Bor, where about 17,000 people were seeking refuge at a U.N. compound.
-Makuei said government troops were also looking to take back Unity State capital Bentiu.
+Kiir told parliament that government troops were ready to attack Bor, where about 17,000 people were seeking refuge at a UN compound.
+Makuei said government troops also were looking to take back the Unity State capital, Bentiu.

-While Juba remains tense but calm, Contreras added there were reports of fighting between rival Sudan People`s Liberation Army factions about 25 km (15 miles) east of the capital.
+While Juba remains tense but calm, Contreras said there were reports of fighting between rival Sudan People`s Liberation Army factions about 25 km (15 miles) east of the capital.